jvhoof/ngf-azure-templates/NGF-Quickstart-HA-2NIC-AZ-ELB-ILB-STD/README.md

-adminPassword | Password for the Next Gen Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] vNetAddressSpace | Network range of the VNET (e.g. 172.16.136.0/22) subnetNGF-external | Network range of the subnet containing the external NextGen Firewall (e.g. 172.16.136.0/25) subnetNGF-external | Network range of the subnet containing the internal NextGen Firewall (e.g. 172.16.136.128/25) subnetRed | Network range of the red subnet (e.g. 172.16.137.0/24) subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license)
+adminPassword | Password for the Next Gen Admin tool prefix | identifying prefix for all VM's being build. e.g WeProd would become WeProd-VM-NGF (Max 19 char, no spaces, [A-Za-z0-9] vNetAddressSpace | Network range of the VNET (e.g. 172.16.136.0/22) subnetNGF-external | Network range of the subnet containing the external CloudGen Firewall (e.g. 172.16.136.0/25) subnetNGF-external | Network range of the subnet containing the internal CloudGen Firewall (e.g. 172.16.136.128/25) subnetRed | Network range of the red subnet (e.g. 172.16.137.0/24) subnetGreen | Network range of the green subnet (e.g. 172.16.138.0/24) imageSKU | SKU Hourly (PAYG) or BYOL (Bring your own license)